 A noble samurai, a swift ninja, and a blushing geisha might come to mind when thinking about traditional Japanese culture, but only one of these people still exist in modern times.
 Geisha study the ancient arts of flower arrangement, music, dance, tea ceremony, and more to entertain their patrons.
-From the tips of their ornate wigs to the hems of their trailing obi, geisha embody the spirit of ancient Japan and Japanese beauty.
+From the tips of their ornate wigs to the hems of their trailing obi, geishas embody the spirit of ancient Japan and Japanese beauty.

 Getting the chance to meet a geisha isn’t as easy to do as other experiences for travelers, but with the right planning—and connections—it's a unique opportunity that you can't miss.
 In this article, we’ll go over everything you need to know about geisha and how you can get a chance to meet or see one on your next journey to Japan.

-Women and girls who decide to become geisha begin their professions on one of several paths.
+Young women who decide to become geisha begin their professions on one of several paths.

 *Note* I’d like to quickly address all those who read or saw Memoirs of a Geisha.
 You might remember Sayuri’s mizuage involving an auction for her virginity.
 In reality, this was not a widely accepted practice for maiko at any point in time, and would never happen in today’s world.

-Not everyone goes through the process of becoming a maiko.
+Not everyone goes through the process of becoming maiko.
 Some women become geisha after they attend high school or university, although they will still undergo training depending on their skills.
 Unlike maiko, geisha aren’t required to live in okiya and lead independent lives.
 Their income usually depends on entertaining, opening a business, or training new maikos.

 As important as it is to know what a geisha is, it’s essential to understand what they are not.
 They are not sex workers.
 In the 16th century, male and female entertainers known as geisha (yes, there are male geishas but only a handful exist today) began working in the same pleasure quarters as oiran, who were high-class courtesans.
 However, the geisha didn't sleep with patrons.
 They put on music and dance performances before the customers met the oiran.